nguyenhuy0905/data-struct-in-c/README.md

  - I don't know C++.
 And besides, C++ is already designed for this kind of stuff.
 How about we try something more, difficult?
 To be fair, I think C is actually simpler.

+### NOTE:
+- Caching nightmare ahead.
+Especially the linked list.
+It literally just stores pointers to something on the heap.

 ### What have you written?
 - Linked list.
 - Queue.